 Writers have a lot on their plates.
 They have to fend off writer’s block, perform meticulous research, and ensure the content they produce captivates their target audiences.
-They must pay close attention to catch spelling, grammar, and punctuation mistakes, as well as find typos.
-And formatting often takes a back seat on a writer’s priority list – especially when it involves something so seemingly trivial as indentation.
+They must pay close attention to catch grammatical errors, misspellings, punctuation mistakes, and typos.
+Formatting often takes a backseat on a writer’s priority list–especially when it involves something so seemingly trivial as indentation.

-The first thing a reader may notice when they access one of your web, e-book, or print pages is the appearance of the content.
-Formatting involves making decisions about font type and size, as well as the space between lines.
+The first thing a reader may notice when she accesses one of your web, ebook, or print pages is the look of the content.
+Formatting involves making decisions about font type and size, and even about the space between lines.
 Don’t believe that this could possibly make a difference?
 According to some research, if the Federal government decided to change its preferred font from Times New Roman to Garamond on all printed documents, it could save around $400 million!

 Indentation, the much-maligned formatting technique, provides readers with a sense of continuity.
-Indented content typically means the reader is about to embark on another topic or start a new section of a novel.
-It presents content in logical fashion, but the debate continues as to which indentation method works best for writers.
+Indentations signal to the reader that she is about to dive into another topic or start a new section of a novel.
+They help present content in a logical fashion.
+But the debate continues over which indentation method works best.
 Should you indent paragraphs as you type or simply skip spaces?

-Considered the most referred to convention style, the Chicago Manual of Style requires all text to be double-spaced, including the text placed in the notes and bibliography sections.
-The Chicago Manual of Style recommends that writer indent the first line of a new paragraph by hitting the tab key.
+The Chicago Manual of Style requires all text to be double-spaced, including the notes and bibliography sections.
+Chicago recommends that writers indent the first line of a new paragraph by hitting the tab key.
 You hit the tab key between three and seven times to provide the proper space between the first line and the left margin.
-The problem with using the tab key for indentation concerns the appearance of text in electronic books.
-Some e-book software programs do not recognize the tab key as a form of indentation.
+But using the tab key for indentation can cause problems with some e-book software programs that do not recognize the tab key as a form of indentation.

-The Harvard Style manual recommends that a writer indent content as he or she types, as opposed to indenting paragraphs after the writer completes the manuscript.
+The Harvard style manual recommends indenting content as you type, as opposed to indenting after the manuscript is complete.
 Although this method takes more time, the reasoning behind it makes sense.
 Writers who add indents as they write organize their content through the creation of paragraphs.
-The writers who wait until they complete the rough draft of their manuscripts typically have trouble finding the right sections that should separate into paragraphs.
+The writers who wait until they complete the rough draft of their manuscripts typically have trouble finding the right places to separate the text into paragraphs.

-To Set a Paragraph Indentation by Using Microsoft Word
+To Set a Paragraph Indentation in Microsoft Word

-The advancement of technology has virtually taken the manual typing of indentation spaces away from the hands of writers.
-Now, we utilize word processing software, such as Microsoft Word, to set indentations.
-To set a paragraph indent in Word, place the cursor in the paragraph where you want to indent or highlight the entire paragraph.
-Access the format menu and click the “paragraph” command.
-Within the paragraph dialog box, enter the desired width of the indent and then select the type of indent.
-Click the “OK” button and then close the dialog box.
+Technology has almost completely taken the manual typing of indentation spaces out of the hands of writers.
+Now, we use word processing software, such as Microsoft Word, to set indentations.
+To set a paragraph indent in Word, place the cursor in the paragraph you want to indent or highlight the entire paragraph.
+Access the Format menu and click the Paragraph command.
+Within the Paragraph dialog box, enter the desired width of the indent and then select the type of indent.
+Click OK and then close the dialog box.

 The Bottom Line

 Freelance writers differ in their indentation preferences.
 However, when it comes down to it, the type of indentation used to format a document typically depends on who you are writing for.
-Before you finalize a project, check with your client to see if he or she prefers the Chicago Manual of Style, APA style, or Harvard style of indentation.
+Before you finalize a project, check with your client to see if he or she prefers Chicago style, APA style, or Harvard style.
 Then, set the client’s preferred indentation formatting by using the easy to access commands within Microsoft Word.

 In your own writing, what type of indentation do you prefer?
 Share in the comments!